zsadler/CookieBot-Import-google-sheet-apps-script/README.md

 # CookieBot-Import-google-sheet-apps-script

+This script is to be used with Google Sheets utilizing App Scripts to fetch cookie data from CookieBot.

 ## Cookiebot API
 In this section you will find support material directly related to the Cookiebot API.
 The API is available from here: https://www.cookiebot.com/goto/developer/